“The very essence of democracy is that it reflects people power and not simply the constitutional choice of enlightened elites”

 Diamond, Larry.
 The Spirit of Democracy .
 Henry Holt and Co.
 Kindle Edition.
 Appendix – “The Spirit of Democracy”.

 Democracy is a form of government in which the people have the right to choose their governing legislation.
-Evidence, from the world-over, indicates democracy is under attack as political party elites impose legislation while ignoring the right of the people to choose.
-Even in nations that are considered to be the leading examples of democracy, despots are attempting to install dictatorial styles of leadership by imposing their personal views regardless of the views of the majority of the voting public.
+Evidence suggests democracy is threatened by political party elites who impose legislation while ignoring the right of the people to choose.
+Even in nations that are the leading examples of democracy, despots are witnessed attempting to install dictatorial styles of leadership regardless of the views of most of the voting public.

 The Common Good

 “… consists of our shared values about what we owe one another as citizens who are bound together in the same society—the norms we voluntarily abide by, and the ideals we seek to achieve.
 A concern for the common good—keeping the common good in mind—is a moral attitude.
 It recognizes that we’re all in it together.
 If there is no common good, there is no society. … is a set of [voluntarily] shared commitments—to the rule of law, and to the spirit as well as the letter of the law; to our democratic institutions of government; to truth; to tolerance of our differences; to equal political rights and equal opportunity; to participating in our civic life and making necessary sacrifices for the ideals we hold in common.
 We must share these commitments if we are to have a functioning society.
 They inform our judgments about right and wrong because they constitute our common good.
 Without them, there is no we.”

 Reich, Robert B. – The Common Good.
 Knopf Doubleday Publishing Group.
 Kindle Edition.